perkinssibyl076/notes/README.md

 - "Programming today is a race between software engineers striving to build bigger and better idiot-proof programs, and the universe trying to produce bigger and better idiots.
 So far, the universe is winning." - Rich Cook

 This quote humorously highlights the ongoing challenge programmers face in creating user-friendly software that can withstand the unpredictable actions of users.
 It also emphasizes the importance of considering the end-user's potential limitations and behaviors during the design and development process.

+# 2023-11-28
+- "Programming wisdom for today: Always comment your code.
+Writing clear and concise comments not only helps you remember what your code does but also makes it easier for others to understand and maintain your code in the future."